-How Zika Virus Affects Unborn Baby?
+How Does Zika Virus Affect An Unborn Baby?

 If you are pregnant/trying to conceive, you should be extremely cautious of this mosquito-borne illness that can even threaten your unborn baby's health.
 Zika can cause microcephaly and other severe neurological defects among newborns including vision problems, impaired growth.
 The best approach is to prevent mosquito bites, avoid traveling to zika-prone areas.

 That the tiny mosquito is a dangerous insect is no surprise.
 From dengue and malaria to chikungunya, debilitating illnesses can be caused by a single bite.
 Now we have an even more lethal virus – Zika, which can be passed on from a pregnant woman to her fetus!
 Here’s one pregnancy precaution you don’t want to miss out on.

 Zika Causes Brain Defects And Physical Deformations In Newborns

 Infants born to women with Zika virus may have microcephaly, a birth defect in which a baby’s head is smaller and brain is less developed than what’s expected at that particular age.
 In addition to this, the infant might suffer from congenital zika syndrome in which the infant might have

 - Decreased brain tissue with a specific pattern of brain damage